LaMonte Wade Jr Player Props: Giants vs. Athletics

 LaMonte Wade Jr At The Plate

-- Among qualifying batters in MLB, he ranks 40th in batting average, fifth in on-base percentage, and 82nd in slugging.
+- Among qualifying hitters in MLB, he ranks 42nd in batting average, fifth in on-base percentage, and 87th in slugging.

+- In 59.3% of his 86 games this season, Wade has picked up at least one hit.
+He's also had 20 multi-hit games.

-- Wade has driven home a run in 20 games this year (23.5%), including more than one RBI in 5.9% of his games and producing three or more of his team's runs on two occasions..
+- Wade has an RBI in 20 of 86 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.